Accuracy of Mammograms

 False positive results

-One downside of missing so few cancers is false positive results (when a mammogram shows there’s cancer when in fact, there’s no cancer in the breast).
+One downside of missing so few cancers is false positive results (when a screening mammogram shows an abnormal finding that could be cancer when in fact, there’s no cancer in the breast).

-The more mammograms a woman has, the more likely it is she will have a false positive result that needs follow-up tests.
+The more mammograms a woman has, the more likely she will have a false positive result that needs follow-up tests.

 The chance of a false positive result is higher among younger women and women with dense breasts .
 (Most women younger than 50 have dense breasts, so there’s overlap among these groups.)

-If you’re called back to check an abnormal finding on your mammogram, try not to panic.
-False positive results are common.
+If you’re called back to check an abnormal finding on your mammogram, it’s normal to be worried or concerned.
+However, false positive results are common.
 Most women who are called back don’t have breast cancer .

 Menopausal hormone therapy and mammography